Frequently Asked Questions

 When and where is it?

-October 18th to October 22nd!
-Most films will be screened throughout the day in the Woodland Theatre of Davies Student Center.
+October 15th to October 19th!
+All films will be screened throughout the day in the Woodland Theatre of Davies Student Center.

 Is it just films?